Slackadays/Clipboard/README.md

 ### ![Thank You!](documentation/readme-assets/ThankYou.png)

-Say thank you to all our beautiful contributors who have helped make Clipboard incredible[.](https://www.youtube.com/watch?v=yjdHGmRKz08)
+Say thank you to all our beautiful contributors who have helped make the Clipboard Project incredible[.](https://www.youtube.com/watch?v=yjdHGmRKz08)
  Want to join the club?
 We're always accepting [new contributions](https://github.com/Slackadays/Clipboard/blob/main/.github/CONTRIBUTING.md) too.

 And if you're feeling generous, feel free to give us a :star:!
 We appreciate every single one - including yours.